TokenStatus

 The component implements several strategies to ensure optimal performance:

-Early Returns - The effect exits early during initial load or when text hasn’t changed, minimizing computational overhead.
+Early Returns - Each effect bails early during initial load or when text hasn’t changed, minimizing computational overhead.

 CSS-Based Animation - All visual transitions use GPU-accelerated CSS properties rather than JavaScript-based animations.